-Some of the groundwork for this analysis was begun by Dennis F Lock (graduate student in Statistics at Iowa State University) and Matt Generous (currently playing for Lukko Rauma in SM-Liiga, the Finnish Elite Hockey League).
-Ed Harcourt from St. Lawrence University assisted in the development of the code for these analyses as did C. J. Knickerbocker.
+Some of the groundwork for this analysis was begun by Dennis F Lock (graduate student in Statistics at Iowa State University) and Matt Generous (currently playing for Rauman Lukko in SM-Liiga, the Finnish Elite Hockey League).
+Ed Harcourt from St. Lawrence University assisted in the development of the code for these analyses.
 This material is based upon work supported by the National Science Foundation under Grant No. 0959713.